 Example 2

 A teenager receiving support causes significant property destruction when unsure how to answer schoolwork questions.
-The service provider works with the person to assess the situation and develops a support plan that includes teaching coping skills and a reward system for using those skills instead of destroying property.
+The service provider works with the person to assess the situation and develops a support plan that includes teaching coping skills and a reward system for using those skills instead of destroying property, which are positive support strategies.
 The team has data showing that the teenager engaged in property destruction seven times during school lessons over the past week.
 They continue to track data over the next couple of months to see if property destruction decreases with the new support plan and also start collecting data on the use of coping skills.

 In this example, either a decrease in property destruction or an increase in the use of coping skills could indicate that the plan is effective, although other factors outside the plan might also affect the teenager’s behavior.
 If the data show that the support plan isn’t working, the team should revise the plan and consult other professionals as needed to improve supports.